All Products

 1. Log on to the SLS console.

-2. Go to the target project.
-In the navigation pane on the left, under Dashboard, choose Dashboards.
+2. Open the target project.
+In the left-side navigation pane, choose Dashboard > Dashboards.

-3. Click the target dashboard.
-On the dashboard page, click the Materialized View Acceleration button.
-The system automatically analyzes the execution performance of the charts in the dashboard.
+3. Open the target dashboard and click the Materialized View Acceleration button.
+SLS analyzes the execution performance of every chart in the dashboard.

-• Smart detection: By default, the system detects charts that support materialized view acceleration and have an SQL execution latency of more than 5 seconds.
+• Smart detection: By default, SLS identifies charts that support materialized view acceleration and have SQL execution latency greater than 5 seconds.

-• Custom threshold: Adjust the analysis threshold based on your performance requirements and click Re-analyze.
+• Custom threshold: Adjust the latency threshold to match your performance requirements, and then click Re-analyze.

-• Precise selection: The analysis results show the suggested materialized view names and their corresponding charts.
-Select the check box for each chart that you want to accelerate.
+• Precise selection: Review the suggested materialized view names and their corresponding charts.
+Select the checkbox for each chart to accelerate.

 4. Click Next.
-Configure the parameters for the materialized view and save the configuration:
+Configure the materialized view parameters and save the configuration.

 Parameter